Learning Methods Compared: Find the Technique That Fits Your Brain

 Highlighting is the learning equivalent of buying running shoes.
 It feels productive, nothing moves.
 The research on this has been out for years and we’re all still sitting there with our yellow markers like it’s 1997.

-Conclusion: learning methods matched to reality
+Conclusion: learning methods compared, matched to reality

 When learning methods are compared against research, two techniques stand out: practice testing and spaced repetition.
 But rankings alone don’t solve what most adults face – finding an approach that fits their goals, motivation, and available time.
 The Method-Fit Compass reframes the question from “which method is best?” to “which method fits this situation?”
 That reframe changes how you approach every new skill, certification, or curiosity you pursue.